SevenShepherd/SevenShepherd.github.io/_posts/2024-04-27-new-hampshire-confession-1833.markdown

 <a name="repentance-and-faith" href="#contents" style="font-weight:bold;font-size:1.6em;color:Black;">Article 8.</a><br><span style="font-style:italic;font-weight:bold;">Of Repentance and Faith</span>

-Of Repentance and Faith We believe that Repentance and Faith are sacred duties, and also inseparable graces, wrought in our souls by the regenerating Spirit of God<sup style="font-weight:bold;">42</sup>; whereby being deeply convinced of our guilt, danger, and helplessness, and of the way of salvation by Christ<sup style="font-weight:bold;">43</sup>, we turn to God with unfeigned contrition, confession, and supplication for mercy<sup style="font-weight:bold;">44</sup>; at the same time heartily receiving the Lord Jesus Christ as our Prophet, Priest, and King, and relying on him alone as the only and all-sufficient Saviour<sup style="font-weight:bold;">45</sup>.
+Of Repentance and Faith We believe that Repentance and Faith are sacred duties, and also inseparable graces, wrought in our souls by the regenerating Spirit of God;<sup style="font-weight:bold;">42</sup> whereby being deeply convinced of our guilt, danger, and helplessness, and of the way of salvation by Christ,<sup style="font-weight:bold;">43</sup> we turn to God with unfeigned contrition, confession, and supplication for mercy;<sup style="font-weight:bold;">44</sup> at the same time heartily receiving the Lord Jesus Christ as our Prophet, Priest, and King, and relying on him alone as the only and all-sufficient Saviour.<sup style="font-weight:bold;">45</sup>

 <ol start="42">
     <li id="42">Mark 1:15; Acts 11:18; Eph.
 2:8; 1 John 5:1</li>